Component

 • reset: The button resets all the controls to their initial values.

-• button: The button has no default behaviour and does nothing when pressed; needs a JavaScript event listener attached to it to do anything.
+• button: The button has no default behaviour and does nothing when pressed; it needs a JavaScript event listener attached to it to do anything.

 Buttons of type submit and reset will do nothing if not placed within a form.
 If there is no type attribute specified, or the type is invalid, the button is treated as if it had type="submit".